Ghosts of past pesticide use can haunt organic farms for decades

-Category: Climate Hits: 1Although the use of pesticides in agriculture is increasing, some farms have transitioned to organic practices and avoid applying them.
+Category: Climate Hits: 2Although the use of pesticides in agriculture is increasing, some farms have transitioned to organic practices and avoid applying them.
 But it's uncertain whether chemicals applied to land decades ago can continue to influence the soil's health after switching to organic management.
 Now, researchers have identified pesticide residues at 100 Swiss farms, including all the organic fields studied, with beneficial soil microbes' abundance negatively impacted by their occurrence.

 Read more https://www.sciencedaily.com/releases/2021/03/210303142622.htm